MonaliSahu/CarCrash_Case_Study/README.md

 **PROJECT STRUCTURE**

-1. Source_Code: This folder contains all the source codes required to run the spark application with the utilities package.
+1. sourceCodes: This package contains all the source codes required to run the spark application with the utilities package.
-    a. main_module.py: The driver program of the application.
-Takes config.json as argument.
-    b. carCrashAnalysis.py: Defines the Analyzer class
+    - carCrashAnalysis.py: Defines the Analyzer class
-    c. config.json: Configuration file which can be modified as per requirement in order to provide input output locations & file formats.
-    d. utilities: Package that has all the helper and validation codes.
+    - utilities: Package that has all the helper and validation codes.
+      - utils.py: contains all the read & write helper functions
+      - configChecks.py: contains all config.json validation functions.
 2. Data.zip: Has sample input datasets
-3. execution.bat: This file helps to run the spark application after the repo is cloned.
+3. bootstrap.bat: This file helps to run the spark application after the repo is cloned.
+4. requirements.txt: Has the list of python packages required for the application
+5. main_module.py: The driver program of the application.
+Takes configuration/config.json as argument
+6. configuration: This folder contains the config.json file.
+This is a configuration file which can be modified as per requirement in order to provide input output locations & file formats.
+  - Format: json
+  - Keys: INPUT_FILE_PATHS (Mandatory), OUTPUT_FILE_PATHS (Optional), APP_NAME (Optional), OUTPUT_FILE_FORMAT (Optional)

 **REQUIREMENTS FOR THE APPLICATION**